-Ovarian cancer risk reduced by prolonged lactationFebruary 1st, 2013 in Cancer
+Ovarian cancer risk reduced by prolonged lactationFebruary 1st, 2013 by Susanna Wolz in Cancer /

 Curtin University researchers have found that women who breastfeed their babies have significantly reduced rates of ovarian cancer in a study that extends what was known about the beneficial effects of breastfeeding on mothers.

 A case-control study was undertaken in Guangzhou (China's Guangdong Province), where information on the number of months of lactation and number of children breastfed was obtained from a sample of 493 incident ovarian cancer patients and 472 hospital-based controls.